About the Program

 B.S.
 Degree Completion

 UAMS graduates with an associate of science in dental hygiene who have a valid bachelor of science degree plan must complete the requirements within the time limit.
 Graduates with an expired bachelor of science degree plan must contact the Dental Hygiene program for a new degree plan.
 See “Applicants for a Higher-Level CHP Degree Who Already Hold a CHP Degree or Certificate in the Same Discipline” in section 5.11 of the CHP Catalog.

 The Department enrolls one class each fall semester.
-The class typically numbers 32-36 students.
+The class capacity is 34 students.

 Admission to the program is competitive and based on the following criteria: